lamini-ai/lamini-ai.github.io/docs/API_v2/data.md

 ## Endpoint Documentation: `/v2/lamini/data`

-This endpoint allows you to make a POST request to send non-paired data to the LaminiTest model for processing.
+This endpoint allows you to make a POST request to send an input list to the LaminiTest model for processing.
-If you would like to save data pairs, please see /v2/lamini/data_pairs.
+If you would like to send a list or input/output pairs, please see `/v2/lamini/data_pairs`.

 ### Request